RaphTronic/Head_Life_Size/README.md

 The original head model is from lehthanis: https://www.thingiverse.com/thing:758647

+Sorry, couldn't upload the two Fusion360 CAD models due to Github's 25MB file size limit.
+Hit me if you want a copy.

 Feel free to copy / remix / whatever my files.

 Happy modeling and printing to all !